debops/debops/docs/getting-started.rst

 Example playbook
 ----------------

-Here's an example playbook that can be used to setup and manage X2go server:
+Here's an example playbook that can be used to install and configure AppArmor:

 .. literalinclude:: playbooks/apparmor.yml
    :language: yaml